 I recently had an ultrasound (no I’m not pregnant.
 I will not be going that route in this life.
 It’s also a vaginal ultrasound – it’s so fun having a long wand with a magical light at the end of it stuck into your vagina.
-The only thing you want at the end of it is a hot chocolate from Starbucks and some self-cuddling on the couch under a blankie), which shows a big endometrial (blood-filled) cyst, also known as chocolate cyst, on my ovary which needs to be removed asap.
-I have a condition called endometriosis, which is where the blood in the uterine lining grows abnormally elsewhere as clots, cysts or lesions in your pelvic region and less commonly in other areas of the body.
-I also have two smaller chocolate cysts (delicious, I know) and small uterine fibroids.
+The only thing you want at the end of it is a hot chocolate from Starbucks and some self-cuddling on the couch under a blankie), which shows a big endometrial cyst, also known as chocolate cyst or endometrioma, on my ovary which needs to be removed asap.
+I have endometriosis, which is where the blood in the uterine lining grows abnormally elsewhere as cysts or lesions in your pelvic region and less commonly in other areas of the body.
+I also have two smaller chocolate cysts (delicious, I know) and small uterine fibroids, at least what we can see from the ultrasound.
 It all makes sense now with the wretched discomfort the last couple of years.

 Having endometriosis is extremely painful and burdensome – it’s a state in which you have to be as still as possible, otherwise, the precise corner of a heavy wooden dresser weighing down on you will finally cave into your ovary and crush it into nonexistence.
 Or the insanely precise edge of a metal bar will do the same.
 You learn to develop a heightened awareness and with it a stillness and drudgingly accept for the moment that your desires and wishes in life will somehow and hopefully manifest.

 Needless to say along with the other horrors of life, my 20s were awful but thankfully and haphazardly found acupuncture (after going off the birth control pill because I wanted to find alternative methods) to help me manage my pain and symptoms.
-I found much relief and healing through it and Chinese herbs, weaning off pain medication (Naproxen, Vioxx, tons of Advil – gotta have my m&ms and there is still little relief), anxiety and lots of procedures.
+I found much relief and healing through it and Chinese herbs, going off pain medication (Naproxen, Vioxx, tons of Advil – gotta have my m&ms and there is still little relief.
+Padma Lakshmi was on Vicodin), anxiety and I feel, lots of procedures.
 My perspective on this is that with the pain relief provided through acu, maybe we can avoid multiple procedures.
 I had an outpatient one six years ago to remove an ovarian polyp.
 Plop plop, fiss fiss, oh what a relief it is.
 The exhaustion never leaves you though.

 I also give credit to the Pluto power the Divine has gifted me as I learn the journey of healing through death and rebirth, realizing it’s all a part of my destiny.
 I am grateful for it all.
 If it wasn’t for this disease, I would have never learned what balance in life looks like, a learning mandated by my 8th house Libra stellium, how to self-care with discipline (a constant struggle) with my Cancer north node in the 6th and draw boundaries (Taurus Moon).